 In 2003 I had my first physical since high school hockey.
 Yeah, I know, a little late at age 50.

 Fast forward to 2017.
 I woke up one morning with my right ear being clogged.
 You know- that water in the ear feeling after swimming.
 I messed about with my finger and it got better.
 Hence the problem had to be mechanical.
 I thought of the two bowling balls of wax that came out in 2003.
 I bought an over the counter product at Walgreens, put a few drops in the ear and used the implement that came with it- to dislodge some wax.
 I was good to go.
 I thought.
-But a couple days later, the same problem recurred.
+But a couple days later, the same problem occurred.
+Clearly I hadn’t fully cleaned the canal.

 I checked pricing with the family doc and ENT.
 To see either would be $300-400.
 It might well be worth it.
-But then I remembered seeing an audiology clinic’s shingle on my running path.
-I called to get the price for an appointment- which would include cleaning out ear wax. $40.
+But then I remembered seeing an audiology clinic on my running path.
+I called to get the price for an appointment- which included cleaning out ear wax. $40.

 I made an appointment with: